onefoursix/streamsets-k8s-preloading-stage-libs/README.md

 <code>$ ./get-stagelibs.sh</code>

-The downloaded stage libraries will be present within the parent directories <code>streamsets-datacollector-6.3.1/streamsets-libs</code>.
+The downloaded stage libraries will be present within the parent directory <code>streamsets-datacollector-6.3.1/streamsets-libs</code>.

 Move the top level <code>streamsets-datacollector-6.3.1</code> into your Volume and set read permissions on the stage libs.
-For example, here is my NFS server share directory:
+For example, here is my NFS server's share directory:

 ```
 $ sudo ls -l /srv/nfs/share/streamsets-datacollector-6.3.1/streamsets-libs/